Every summer, I participate in a week-long, worldwide photo/video competition for charity called GISH (Greatest International Scavenger Hunt).

 - Help us register first-time voters.
 This is a very high point item.
 Contact me at email@example.com to help with this one.

 - Help us Save a Life.
-We are raising funds for (Pending Item!).
+We are raising funds to reform prisons.

 GISH is a great way to connect with your community.
 Don’t hesitate to reach out with questions if you’re interested in joining us.
 It will be challenging and creative but most of all — fun!